 Corazón De Vida has also, since 2012, provided a professional education program for its older orphans who have to leave their orphanage soon.
 “We care that, after getting this great education we make sure they get, our orphans can go on and live a good life,” Ms. Pacheco-Taylor explained.
 “This can be hard, especially for people who have to leave an orphanage that has supported them their entire lives.
 So our goal with our professional education program is to keep them from just leaving orphanages and failing, which is sadly very common across Mexico.”

-Corazón De Vida’s commitment to preparing its older orphans shows.
-As of 2024, Mr. Perez said that 67 past Corazón De Vida orphans have graduated from Mexican universities and/or trade schools, going on to become licensed attorneys, doctors, and engineers, among other professions.
+Corazón De Vida’s commitment to preparing its older orphans for the world seems to work well.
+In fact, as of 2024, Mr. Perez said that 67 Corazón De Vida orphans have graduated from Mexican universities and/or trade schools, going on to become licensed attorneys, doctors, and engineers, among other professions.

 Mr. Perez was proud of Corazón De Vida’s focus on preparing their children to succeed after leaving.
 “Ultimately, we are trying to give these kids a reason to stay in Mexico,” Mr. Perez began, “We are trying to show them that they do not need to leave Mexico — leave their home — to have a good life.
 They can go to school, get a stable job, have health care, and raise a family right here in Mexico if they get the support they need early on.”